camunda/camunda-docs/versioned_docs/version-8.1/self-managed/tasklist-deployment/tasklist-configuration.md

 ## An example of application.yml file

-The following snippet represents the default Tasklist configuration, which is shipped with the distribution.
-It can be found inside the `config` folder (`config/application.yml`) and can be used to adjust Tasklist to your needs.
+The following snippet represents the default Tasklist configuration, which is shipped with the distribution at the following location:

+- For versions `8.1.22` and later: `/usr/local/tasklist/config/application.yml`.
+- For versions `[8.1.0, 8.1.22)`: `/app/resources/application.yml`.

+This configuration file can be used to adjust Tasklist to your needs.

 ```yaml
 # Tasklist configuration file